Alabama State Route 22

 State Route 22 (SR 22) is a 168.5 mi state highway that extends from Safford in Dallas County to the Georgia state line near Roanoke in Randolph County.
 The route travels across most of the state from west to east.

 Route description

 Starting at an intersection with SR 5 in Safford, the route travels northeast through Selma and Maplesville.
 At Clanton the highway is concurrent for 8 mi with U.S. Route 31 (US 31), including an intersection with Interstate 65 (I-65) near the geographical center of the state.
-The route proceeds towards Verbena and then crosses Mitchell Lake.
+The route proceeds towards Verbena and then crosses Lake Jordan.

 The route continues east-northeast through Rockford, Alexander City, New Site and Roanoke on its way to the Georgia state line, where the road becomes Georgia State Route 34.
 The route is paved throughout and occasionally multi-lane.
 Counties traversed by the route include Dallas, Chilton, Coosa, Tallapoosa, Chambers, and Randolph.